hapi-server/client-matlab/binary_compare.md

-# Proposal for CSV/Binary Format Change or Addition

-Based on extensive testing in MATLAB and Python, I think that we need to define two new output formats: `fcsv` and `fbin` (`f` for "fast").

-Or re-define our current formats.

-Given that we have not announced version 1.2, we should carefully consider re-defining the formats.
-When we discussed the formats orginally, the [premature optimization](http://ubiquity.acm.org/article.cfm?id=1513451) cliche was used a justification for not worring about the obvious efficiency penalty of using IS0-8601 strings in the output formats.
-This was unfortunate and I think that we should fix this.
-We have not announced 1.2 publicly yet and we should use this opportunity to get things right the first time.

-# Motivations

-Using MATLAB (with many optimization tests), I found that at best (see [Benchmarks](#Benchmarks))
-* to read 4 MB of HAPI CSV data from disk and put it in a form that can be sent to a plot requires ~10 seconds.
-This is not acceptable; I regularly look at 100s of 1-second data files.
-If I needed to look at many days of data, I would probably just find the original files and write my own parser, which defeats part of the purpose of HAPI.
-* to read 4 MB of HAPI binary takes ~3 seconds.
-This is marginally acceptable.
-* a simple format specification will lead to a ~50x speed-up for reading CSV and a ~100x speed-up for reading binary.

-In Python (with many optimization tests), the issues and speed-ups are similar (see [Benchmarks](#Benchmarks)).

-Of course, the rate limiter is the representation of time in HAPI CSV and Binary.
-To do any analysis like creating a plot or subsetting based on a time constraint requires the ISO-8601 string be converted to a float or integer.
-Parsing an ISO-8601 string is time consuming and having to do parsing prevents other efficient data reading methods in scripting languages from being used (e.g, need a iterate over records instead of using a vectorized read statement).

-# "Fast" Format Specification

-Time in CSV and binary are represented as an integer.
-The epoch time and time unit is found from a `/info` request.
-The units of time are either seconds, milliseconds, microseconds, etc.

-Benchmark results are given in the following section.
-They key result is that `fcsv` is ~50x faster to read and `fbin` is ~100x faster to read.

-I could imagine excusing a factor of 5 or 10 for simplicity over speed.
-However, the proposed fast output formats are equally as simple as the HAPI output formats.
-The read code for the "fast" formats is simpler.
-In MATLAB, it is one line: `data = load('filename)`.
-Similar for Python.

-The only real advantage of the existing HAPI CSV and Binary formats is that one can look at the file and see unambiguious time strings.
-But the format is for machine-to-machine communication.
-So why are we using ISO 8601 strings in the HAPI output?

-The HAPI CSV reading clients are going to get very complicated as we try to work around the speed limitation.

-[TT2000](https://cdf.gsfc.nasa.gov/html/leapseconds_requirements.html) is an obvious candidate if we wanted to use a fixed epoch time.
-The difficulty with this is that both the servers and the clients would need to use (and keep up-to-date) the leap second tables.

 # Benchmarks

 The test was is read a scalar time series with 86400 records (~2-4 MB file size).
 To ensure that the transport time was not a factor and that only the read time was being measured, the outputs were saved to a file and the files were read from disk.